emmett-framework/emmett/docs/orm/models.md

 just ensure the name is valid for the DBMS you're using.

 > **Warning:**
-> weppy doesn't have a *real* pluralization system to evaluate names, so in case the name you've chosen for your model doesn't have a *regular* plural in english, you should write down the correct plural with the `tablename` attribute.
+> Emmett doesn't have a *real* pluralization system to evaluate names, so in case the name you've chosen for your model doesn't have a *regular* plural in english, you should write down the correct plural with the `tablename` attribute.
 Just as an example, a model named `Mouse` will be translated in the *horrible* `"mouses"` tablename, so you should assign:
 > `tablename = "mice"`

 Fields